Vegan Jam Tarts

 Ingredients

-Quick Raspberry Jam (alternatively, use 300g of store-bought jam)
+Quick Raspberry Jam (alternatively, use 350g of a thick store-bought jam)

 - ½ cup (100g) granulated sugar, powdered sugar or sweetener, to taste